tslenter/RS/doc/Usage.rst

 3.1.14 Filter on date and string
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To filter ron date and a string use the following example:
+To filter a date and a string use the following example:

 .. code-block:: console